 With iOS, logging in with Dashlane has never been easier.
-Once you have updated to the latest version of Dashlane and configured your iOS device to use Dashlane as your default password manager, you can access and fill your Dashlane passwords directly within Safari, as well as Chrome, Firefox, and other apps that have chosen to include this capability.
+Once you have updated to the latest version of Dashlane and configured your iOS device to use Dashlane as your password manager, you can access and fill your Dashlane passwords directly within Safari—the default browser on iOS—but even in Chrome, Firefox, and other apps that have chosen to include this capability.

 How to set up autofill on iOS

-Go into your iOS device's Settings, select Passwords & Accounts, then select AutoFill Passwords.
+Go into your iOS device's Settings, select Passwords, then select AutoFill Passwords.

 Once inside AutoFill Passwords, you will see the Keychain and Dashlane proposed for auto-filling.
 Select Dashlane.
 We very strongly recommend that you unselect the Keychain.
 Having both selected will create a confusing and less-effective user experience.

 How to log in with autofill on iOS